‘Swing Time’, Part One, Chapter 2

 ANNA

-(gradually; scared) Death!
-Death is coming!
+(gradually; scared) Death is coming, Alonso!
+Death!

 SCENE #23 – INT – FIRST OFFICER’S CABIN.
 S.S.
 MAJESTY – DAY, EVENING